tlivings/graphql-component/README.md

 - `context` - context function that build context for all components in the tree.
 - `types` - this component's types.
 - `resolvers` - this component's resolvers.
-- `imports` - this component's imported components or a import configuration.
+- `imports` - this component's imported components or imported component configuration objects.
 - `mocks` - custom mocks for this component.
 - `directives` - this component's directives.
 - `dataSources` - this component's data source(s), if any.